Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Preliminaries

-\textbf{Online Bin Packing Problem.} BPP aims to pack a set of items $\{i_1,i_2,\dots,i_n \}$, each with an associated weight $w_i$, into bins of capacity $C$.
-In its online version~\cite{seiden2002online}, items arrive sequentially in an unknown order, and an immediate, irrevocable placement decision must be made for each item.
-The objective is to minimize the number of bins used, subject to the constraint that the total weight of items in each bin does not exceed its capacity $C$.
+\textbf{Bin Packing Problem.} The Bin Packing Problem (BPP) aims to pack a set of items $\{i_1,i_2,\dots,i_n \}$, each with an associated weight $w_i$, into a minimum number of bins of fixed capacity $C$, such that the total weight of items assigned to each bin does not exceed $C$.
+BPP can be categorized into online and offline variants depending on the availability of item information.
+In the online BPP~\citep{seiden2002online}, items arrive sequentially in an unknown order.
+For each arriving item, a placement decision must be made immediately and irrevocably without knowledge of future items.
+The objective remains to minimize the total number of bins used while respecting capacity constraints.
+In contrast, the offline BPP~\citep{coffman1984approximation} assumes complete prior knowledge of all item sizes and weights, enabling global optimization over the entire item set.
+This setting allows algorithms to exploit full information to search for higher-quality packing configurations.